tanin47/lilit-lang/README.md

 We aim to reduce the amount of code programmers need to write.
 For example, type inference is essential to avoid the verbosity problem in Java (e.g. `Animal animal = new Animal();` can be reduced to `animal = new Animal()`).

 We also aim to provide a rich standard library to prevent programmers from solving trivial problems on their own.
-For example, in Python, programmers have to implement their own [getting the first element or null](https://stackoverflow.com/questions/363944/python-idiom-to-return-first-item-or-none).
-In contrast, in Ruby, they don't need to because they can use `.first`.
+For example, in Python, programmers have to implement their own [getting the first element or null](https://stackoverflow.com/questions/363944/python-idiom-to-return-first-item-or-none), while, in Ruby, they can use `.first` in Ruby's standard library.

 ### Maintainability over speed